All it takes is one day to start making an impact on your finances. Learn ways to save money on your monthly household bills.

 Now, if you decide to go with satellite or cable– shop around and negotiate.
 You may find a cheaper option, or your current provider may be willing to lower your monthly payment to keep you as a satisfied customer.
 A couple of phone calls could save you money each month.

-[visual of individual watching and closing out of a movie on their phone]
+[Visual of individual watching and closing out of a game on their phone]

 Next, let’s look at housing– it’s probably your biggest expense.